About the NBCE

 Mission Statement

-Ensuring professional competency through excellence in testing.
+Ensuring professional competency and public safety through excellence in testing.

 Vision